 - Assess the role of politics and entertainment in selective media coverage.

 - Evaluate the causes of inaccurate reporting.

 The Courts and the Criminal Trial

-Outline the dual court system in the United States.
+- Outline the dual court system in the United States.

 What is Criminal Justice?

-Identify the major components of the criminal justice system and provide an overview of the criminal justice process.
+- Identify the major components of the criminal justice system and provide an overview of the criminal justice process.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.